tigera-solutions/terraform-blueprints/eks-calico-cni-calico-cluster-mesh/aws/README.md

-# Calico CNI with Custom Networking
+# AWS EKS Calico Cluster Mesh

-This example demonstrates how to provision an EKS cluster using the Calico CNI with custom networking.
+This example demonstrates how to provision two AWS EKS clusters, each within its own Virtual Private Cloud (VPC), peered together to enable direct network communication between the clusters.
+The clusters utilize the Calico Container Network Interface (CNI) plugin for network policy enforcement and pod networking, with custom networking configurations to facilitate inter-cluster communication.
+This setup allows for seamless connectivity between pods across the two peered VPCs, making it ideal for scenarios requiring cross-cluster communication, such as distributed applications or disaster recovery setups.
+Routing rules are configured to ensure that traffic between the clusters flows through the VPC peering connection, leveraging Calico's network policies for enhanced security and control over inter-cluster traffic.

 ## Prerequisites: